 With an orbit of 4.495 billion kilometers, the frozen planet Neptune is furthest from the Sun(discounting Pluto).
 Its diameter is four times that of the Earth (49,500 kilometers), and it takes 165 years to complete a singular orbit of the Sun.
 Neptune is a gaseous planet, and has a mass that is 17 times bigger than the Earth’s, despite it consisting almost entirely of hydrogen and helium.

-Neptune in Mythology: God of the Oceans
+Symbolically in mythology, Neptune is known as the God of the Oceans

 Known as Poseidon in Greek mythology, the Roman deity Neptune is god of the sea and navigators.
 He is both the son of Saturn, and brother of Jupiter and Pluto.
 According to mythology, Saturn devoured Neptune because he was jealous of ability, but was forced to regurgitate him following a battle between Saturn and Jupiter.
 As a result, Saturn lost control of the world and it was divided between Neptune and his two brothers- with Neptune taking ownership of the oceans.